 Your conviction may have caused you to lose your civil rights in Texas.
-Your civil rights include the ability to vote, hold office, be on a jury, and possess firearms.
+Your civil rights include the ability to vote, hold office, serve on a jury, licensing privileges for certain types of employment, and the right to serve as Executor or Administrator of an estate.
 We know that losing these basic American rights can cause you distress and frustration.
 Fortunately, the law of Texas does allow for individuals to regain their civil rights in certain circumstances.
 We have helped thousands of people like you regain their rights and we want to use this experience to help you.

 There are different paths to getting your civil rights restored in Texas depending upon what type of conviction you have.

 If you have a felony Texas state conviction you may be able to get your rights restored by having your conviction set aside or by requesting a full pardon from the governor.
 In order to qualify for a set aside, you must be on community supervision or have successfully completed community supervision among other requirements.
 If you are ineligible for a set aside, the only way to regain your civil rights is by requesting a full pardon from the Governor per Texas Code of Criminal Procedure Article 48.01.